Submitted by New Media Rights last modified Tue, 12/03/2019 - 2:53pm

 - Sponsor and organize various workshops, clinics, and community events throughout the San Diego region and the United States about privacy law, copyright law and digital rights.

-- Work on policy initiatives including securing expanded exemptions to section 1201 of the Digital Millennium Copyright Act, and fighting to preserve net neutrality.
+- Work on policy initiatives, including fighting to preserve net neutrality.